kayticodes/kayticodes/README.md

 - 👋 Hi, I’m Catherine (Kayti) Martens
-- 👀 Deeply interested in building a fundamental understanding of software through hands on projects
+- 🧠 Deeply interested in building meaningful software to create positive change
-- 🌱 Currently studying Software Engeneering Oregon State University
+- 🌱 Recently Graduated from Oregon State University with a BS in Computer Science
 - 🍎 Previously studied Linguistics at University of California, Berkeley
-- 💞️ Actively looking to collaborate on hackathons and portfolio projects
+- 👀 Actively looking to collaborate on hackathons and portfolio projects
 - 📫 How to reach me: Linkedin (https://www.linkedin.com/in/catherine-martens/)